Xiangqi: Romanised version

 The file numbers are counted from each player's right to each player's left.

 In case there are two identical pieces in one file, symbols + (front) and – (rear) are used instead of former file number.
 Direction of movement is indicated via an operator symbol.
 A plus sign is used to indicate forward movement.
 A minus sign is used to indicate backward movement.
-A dot or period or equals sign is used to indicate horizontal or lateral movement.
+An equals sign or dot is used to indicate horizontal or lateral movement.
 For a piece that moves diagonally (such as the horse or elephant), the plus or minus sign is used rather than the period.

 Thus, the most common opening in the game would be written as: